-One of the most popular winter activities in Waikiki is to head out on an O’ahu whale watching tour.
-The season runs broadly from December to May with several operators you can choose from out of Kewalo Basin Harbor.
-Come around February-March and humpback whales spotting is almost guaranteed!
+One of Waikiki’s most popular winter activities is to head out on an O’ahu whale watching tour.
+The season runs broadly from December to May, with several operators you can choose from out of Kewalo Basin Harbor.
+Come around February-March, and humpback whale spotting is almost guaranteed!

-If Waikiki feels too crowded, then what you need is a day trip out to Hanauma Bay.
+If Waikiki feels too crowded, you need a day trip out to Hanauma Bay.